okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/test-integration/index.md

 ### General troubleshooting tips
 1. Save the Postman environment after every change to the environment.
 Confirm that you are using the correct Postman environment.
 2. Postman environment variables are case sensitive.
 Make sure there are no typos, no leading/trailing spaces, no leading/trailing double qoutes in the environment variables.
-3. The URL should not be the admin URL (ex: use https://demo-org.oktapreview.com vs https://demo-org-admin.oktapreview.com) and you don't need a trailing `/` at the end of the URL.
+* The org URL should not be the admin URL (for example, use `https://demo-org.oktapreview.com` instead of  `https://demo-org-admin.oktapreview.com`) and you don't need a trailing `/` at the end of the URL.